BayramReisbirligi/Windelay/README.md

 		<blockquote>
 			<table>
 			<tr>
-				<td><b><a href='https://github.com/BayramReisbirligi/Windelay/blob/master/Models/DelayExecutor.cs'>DelayExecutor.cs</a></b></td>
+				<td><b><a href='https://github.com/ReisProduction/Windelay/blob/master/Models/DelayExecutor.cs'>DelayExecutor.cs</a></b></td>
-				<td>- DelayExecutor, located in the Models directory, serves as a comprehensive utility for handling various types of delays in the application<br>- It offers a range of delay methods, from hybrid delays combining Task.Delay and SpinWait for improved accuracy, to high-resolution spin waits and sleep methods<br>- This flexibility allows for precise control over delay execution, enhancing the overall performance and responsiveness of the application.</td>
+				<td>- Implementing various delay mechanisms, the code file orchestrates different timing strategies for precise and efficient delays<br>- By selecting the appropriate method based on the delay type, it ensures accurate timing control tailored to specific scenarios<br>- This centralized approach streamlines delay handling across the codebase, enhancing performance and reliability.</td>
 			</tr>
 			<tr>
-				<td><b><a href='https://github.com/BayramReisbirligi/Windelay/blob/master/Models/Varaibles.cs'>Varaibles.cs</a></b></td>
+				<td><b><a href='https://github.com/ReisProduction/Windelay/blob/master/Models/Varaibles.cs'>Varaibles.cs</a></b></td>
-				<td>- DelayExecutor, within the ReisProduction.Windelay.Models namespace, manages delay operations in the application<br>- It controls SpinWait iterations per loop, adjusting based on the number of processors, and sets the spin ahead time for HybridDelay<br>- These configurations optimize the application's performance by managing processing time and delay operations.</td>
+				<td>- Define default SpinWait iterations and Spin ahead time for HybridDelay in the DelayExecutor class under the Models folder<br>- This code sets the SpinWait iterations based on the number of processors and clamps it between 25 and 100, while also defining the default Spin ahead time as 200 milliseconds.</td>
 			</tr>
 			</table>
 		</blockquote>